ePages-de/epages-devportal/_posts/2015/2015-10-01-setting-up-a-linux-development-environment-for-ruby-on-rails.md

 Install *libxml2-devel* and *libxslt-devel* (needed for nokogiri... see below).
 The best way to install these is via your system package manager (yast, apt, yum etc).

-{% callout info Info %}
-Modify the file paths below appropriately, and create the dir where you want to install first as a *normal user* (otherwise they will automatically get created belonging to root, and you'll need root privileges to work properly with them).
+> **Info** Modify the file paths below appropriately, and create the dir where you want to install first as a *normal user* (otherwise they will automatically get > created belonging to root, and you'll need root privileges to work properly with them).mark
-{% endcallout %}

 ### Build Ruby itself from source: